LiteQSign: Lightweight and Quantum-Safe Signatures for Heterogeneous IoT Applications: Performance Analysis and Comparison

 \underline{\em Selection Rationale of Counteparts}: The selection of our counterparts is based on the discussed evaluation metrics and the availability of open-source implementation and/or open-access benchmarks.
 Numerous digital signatures have been proposed in the literature that address the resource limitations of IoT devices.
 Nevertheless, few schemes address low-end embedded devices, such as our target 8-bit AVR MCU.
-In order to cover different signatures with the knowingly existing post-quantum intractability assumptions, we carefully selected {\em (i) lattice-based}: the NIST PQC standards Dilithium-\romannum{2} \cite{ducas2018crystals} and Falcon-512 \cite{fouque2018falcon}.
+In order to cover different signatures with the knowingly existing post-quantum intractability assumptions, we carefully selected the following constructions: \begin{itemize}[leftmargin=*] \item[{\em(i)}] {\em lattice-based}: the NIST PQC standards ML-DSA-\romannum{2} \cite{ducas2018crystals} and Falcon-512 \cite{fouque2018falcon}.
 They are considered the most prominent lattice-based signatures, with balanced efficiency between key sizes and signing efficiency.
-We also selected BLISS-\romannum{2} because it is the only lattice-based signature with a benchmark on an 8-bit AVR MCU \cite{poppelmann2015high}. {\em (ii) hash-based}: generally suffer from an expensive signing cost with larger key sizes.
-We selected the NIST PQC standard SPHINCS+ \cite{bernstein2019sphincs+}, a stateless signature scheme.
-We also selected \xmss~\cite{hulsing2013optimal} as a standard stateful hash-based signature with forward security.
-To our knowledge, there is no hash-based signature with a benchmark on 8-bit AVR MCUs. {\em (iii) multivariate-based}: are known to be computationally efficient in terms of signing and verification with small signature and public key sizes.
+We also selected BLISS-\romannum{1} because it is the only lattice-based signature with a benchmark on an 8-bit AVR MCU \cite{poppelmann2015high}.
+We also selected the authentication scheme ANT-II \cite{behnia2021towards}, which relies on distributed non-colluding servers to supply one-time public keys to verifiers.
+ANT-II is susceptible to networks delays and outages, and prone to malicious server behaviors. \item[{\em(ii)}] {\em hash-based}: generally suffer from an expensive signing cost with larger key sizes.
+We selected the NIST PQC standard SLH-DSA \cite{cooper2024stateless}, a stateless signature scheme.
+We also selected $\xmss$ \cite{hulsing2013optimal} as a standard stateful hash-based signature with forward security.
+To our knowledge, there is no hash-based signature with a benchmark on 8-bit AVR MCUs. \item[{\em(iii)}] {\em multivariate-based}: are known to be computationally efficient in terms of signing and verification with small signature and public key sizes.
 However, they generally suffer from large private key sizes, resulting in high memory usage and frequent access.
 This limitation might be problematic when deployed on highly constrained 8-bit devices with 128KB of static flash memory.
-There exist numerous multivariate-based digital signatures that have been proposed (e.g., \cite{li2024efficient, shaw2022post, shim2020high}).
-We identified \himq~\cite{shim2020high} that achieve a high signing efficiency on an 8-bit AVR ATxmega384C3.
+There exist numerous multivariate-based digital signatures that have been proposed (e.g., \cite{li2024efficient, shim2020high}).
+We identified $\himq$ \cite{shim2020high} that achieves a high signing efficiency on an 8-bit AVR ATxmega384C3.
 However, we observed a high memory usage that includes the private key size and code size, occupying $72.38\%$ of the flash read-only memory of our target ATxmega128A1.
-Therefore, we omit it from our performance analysis due to the high memory usage. {\em (iv) conventional signatures}: We also considered non-PQ signature schemes.
+Therefore, we omit it from our performance analysis due to the high memory usage. \item[{\em(iv)}] {\em conventional signatures}: We also considered non-PQ signature schemes.
 Although they do not achieve long-term security, ECC-based signature schemes are signer-efficient with small key sizes.
 We selected the mostly-used standards, ECDSA \cite{johnson2001elliptic} and Ed25519 \cite{bernstein2012high}.
-Other conventional (e.g., pairing-based \cite{boneh2001short}) digital signatures incur expensive operations during signature generation and are therefore not practical for resource-limited IoT devices.
+Other conventional (e.g., pairing-based \cite{boneh2001short}) digital signatures incur expensive operations during signature generation, therefore, not practical for resource-limited IoT devices. \end{itemize}